French luxury houses give unsold goods a second chance | Malay Mail

 “It’s a subject that has become important today,” said Julie El Ghouzzi, a luxury goods expert at the Cultz consulting agency.

-She pointed to the scandal that engulfed Burberry in 2018 after the British luxury brand disclosed that it had destroyed £28 million pounds (RM158 million) of unsold goods in 2017 — the equivalent of 20,000 of its trench coats.
+She pointed to the scandal that engulfed Burberry in 2018 after the British luxury brand disclosed that it had destroyed 28 million pounds (US$38 million, 34 million euros at current exchange rates) of unsold goods in 2017 — the equivalent of 20,000 of its trench coats.

 Following the firestorm the revelation triggered, Burberry announced it would halt the practice from the following year.